IsaiasPaulinoSoares/IsaiasPaulinoSoares/README.md

 ✔ Career Highlights

 -> Deployment of a tool that supports pix transactions.

 -> Deployment of backup automation process in the Azure cloud.

--> Deployment of self signed digital ssl certificates in api within Azure cloud -> Deployment of a Vault management solution for data encryption
+-> Deployment of self signed digital ssl certificates in api within Azure cloud.

+-> Deployment of a Vault management solution for data encryption.

 I am always trying to improve my knowledge and also to seek better solutions to the problems that arise, I am passionate about new technologies